larsaars/vim-shortcuts/README.md

-c+movement | delete to movement, move cursor there and enter insert mode C | change till end of line | same as `c$` cc | delete whole line and jump in insert mode
+c+movement | delete to movement, move cursor there and enter insert mode C | change till end of line | same as `c$` cc | delete whole line and jump in insert mode ä | enter curly-braces and move to insert mode between them

 ### insert mode
 shortcut | behaviour | comment | example